Test attributes

 skip

-Skips the test execution.
-The test won't run but will be counted in the test summary.
+Skips the test.
+The test does not run but still appears in the summary.

 Syntax: